Weeds (TV series): Episodes

 As of September 16, 2012, 102 original episodes have been broadcast.
-The first season began August 8, 2005, and consisted of 10 episodes.
+The first season began on August 8, 2005, and consisted of 10 episodes.
 The second season premiered on August 14, 2006, airing 12 episodes.
 The third season debuted on August 13, 2007, airing 15 episodes.
 The fourth season began June 16, 2008, the fifth season on June 8, 2009, and the sixth in August 2010, each with 13 episodes.
 The seventh season began airing on June 27, 2011, and, as of November 10, 2011, Weeds was renewed for an eighth and final season of 13 episodes that premiered Sunday, July 1, 2012.

-In 2006, before Season two’s airing, the first few episodes were leaked online.
+In 2006, before Season two's airing, the first few episodes were leaked online.
 Before the third season began, the first two episodes appeared online on July 22, 2007 (nearly a month before the August 13 premiere date).
 The third episode appeared online on July 24, 2007, with the fourth appearing just three days later.
 The fourth episode was, however, an incomplete version—among other things, some dubbed lines were not complete (notably part of a voice mail message by U-Turn is spoken by a distinctly different actor), and a card simply reading "End Credits" was inserted instead of the actual credits.
 On August 1, 2010, the first episodes of season 6 leaked online.
 Due to the high quality of the leaked episodes, downloaders of the torrents speculated that they were leaked intentionally to garner interest in the show and to create internet buzz.
 Episode leaks of other Showtime programs such as Californication and Dexter were seen as giving weight to this theory.

 Jenji Kohan has stated that she does not mind episodes being distributed on the internet in this way, saying, "Revenue aside, I don't expect to get rich on Weeds.
 I'm excited it's out there.
 Showtime is great, but it does have a limited audience."
 The show is rated TV-MA for drug content, profanity, nudity, brief violence, and other adult content.